 I tried to get into bullet journaling.
 I really really did.
-I scoured the internet for bullet journal ideas, I pinned like crazy, but I realized one thing.
+Scoured the internet for bullet journal ideas, I pinned like crazy, but I realized one thing.
 I do not have an artistic bone in my body.
+I’m more of a digital bullet journal kind of girl.

-My other problem with Bullet Journals is I kept wanting to get it set up PERFECTLY right.
+The other problem that I had with Bullet Journals was I kept wanting to get it set up PERFECTLY right.
 I guess that’s part of the curse of having a left brain.
-I couldn’t figure out where to put my sections because I didn’t know how much I would end up putting in each section.
+I couldn’t figure out where to put my sections.
+Mainly because I didn’t know how much I would end up putting in each section.
 It was all kinda a mess.

 That is until I found my perfect solution.
 This post is in no way, shape, or form sponsored.
 I paid for all of my Rocketbook materials myself.
 I just want to make that perfectly clear.